 Marengo Basin dam safety maintenance

-Barwon Water is undertaking maintenance works to Marengo Basin, to ensure it continues to deliver secure high-quality drinking water supply to Apollo Bay, Marengo and Skenes Creek, reducing the risk of supply interruptions and catering for future growth.
+Barwon Water has undertaken maintenance works to Marengo Basin, to ensure it continues to deliver secure high-quality drinking water supply to Apollo Bay, Marengo and Skenes Creek, reducing the risk of supply interruptions and catering for future growth.

 To deliver these works, we’ll follow a three-step process: